datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 Meet Metalad, an extension to datalad that supports metadata handling
 *********************************************************************

-This Gist will show you how to install ``metalad``, create a datalad dataset and how to work with metadata.
+This chapter will show you how to install ``metalad``, create a datalad dataset and how to work with metadata.
 Working with metadata means, adding metadata, viewing metadata, and aggregating metadata.